levskaya/polyhedronisme/readme.md

 Amman after designs and drawings by Wenzel Jamnitzer.

-It uses jQuery, underscore, [PEG.js][5] parser for parsing recipes, and [Eli Grey's][eli] BlobBuilder, FileSaver, canvas-toBlob for saving files.
+It uses jQuery, underscore, [PEG.js][5] parser for parsing recipes, and [Eli Grey's][eli] Blob.js, FileSaver, canvas-toBlob for saving files.

-NB: It's being slowly converted away from coffeescript and modernized a bit.
+NB: It's been converted away from coffeescript and is slowly being modernized a bit.

 * * *
 Text CC-BY, Code MIT License